Triangles, circles, petals, squares, and colors—all chakra symbols reveal each energy center’s profound meaning and application.

 The 7 Chakra Symbols Explained

-Each chakra has its symbols and color and corresponds to a particular element.
+Each chakra has its symbols and colors and corresponds to a particular element.
 You can use chakra symbols for chakra healing and manifesting your desires.
 Let’s dive deeper into chakra symbols and meanings:

 Your root chakra is responsible for grounding, your sense of safety on this planet, and your individual path.
 It’s associated with the earth element and the color red.